Kataeb Regulatory Forces: Fatigue clothing

 The KRF adopted early on the Lebanese Army olive green fatigues (a special domestic variant of the US Army OG-107 cotton sateen utilities) as their standard field dress, though surplus American olive green tropical uniforms, the US Army OG-107 utilities and the M1967 Jungle Utility Uniform, and later Israeli olive drab Uniform "B" (Hebrew: Madei Bet) fatigues were used as well.

-Camouflage uniforms consisted of "Duck Hunter" pattern fatigues of South Korean origin, Czechoslovakian Vz 60 "Salamander" (Mlok) pattern fatigues, Syrian or captured PLO Lizard horizontal and vertical patterns' fatigues, and Lebanese Army Lizard-style pattern (colloquially nicknamed mlukhiyah, a.k.a. molokhia or molohiya) fatigues; the latter was a unique Lebanese-designed pattern which incorporated dense vertical stripes of dark brown and olive green on a pinkish-tan or khaki background.
+Camouflage uniforms consisted of "Duck Hunter" pattern fatigues of South Korean origin, Czechoslovak Vz 60 "Salamander" (Mlok) pattern fatigues, Syrian or captured PLO Lizard horizontal and vertical patterns' fatigues, and Lebanese Army Lizard-style pattern (colloquially nicknamed mlukhiyah, a.k.a. molokhia or molohiya) fatigues; the latter was a unique Lebanese-designed pattern which incorporated dense vertical stripes of dark brown and olive green on a pinkish-tan or khaki background.
 Originally developed in the late 1960s or early 1970s for the Lebanese Commando Regiment, this pattern saw widespread usage with the Christian Lebanese Front militias.

 Civilian or surplus military Parkas and OG US M-1965 field jackets (either taken from Lebanese Army stocks or provided as aid by Israel) were worn in cold weather.

 Headgear

-Standard headgear for all-ranks was a black beret, with a few selected 'Commando' units adopting a maroon beret instead, usually worn French-style, pulled to the left; ex-Lebanese Army Olive Green OG-106 Baseball caps were also commonly used, along with OG or khaki Baseball-type field caps provided with a folding round neck flap (which, judging from photographic evidence, appeared to have been quite popular among Christian Lebanese Front militiamen).
+Standard headgear for all-ranks was a black beret, with a few selected 'Commando' units adopting a maroon beret instead, usually worn French-style, pulled to the left; ex-Lebanese Army Olive Green OG-106 Baseball caps were also commonly used, along with OG or khaki Baseball-style field caps provided with a folding round neck flap (which, judging from photographic evidence, appeared to have been quite popular among Christian Lebanese Front militiamen).
 Camouflage field caps and bucket hats in the South Korean "Duck Hunter" pattern, and baseball caps in the Lebanese mlukhiyah pattern were also used.
-Besides berets, caps and hats, civilian woollen knitted caps and military commando caps of various colours were used in the winter.
+Besides berets, caps and hats, fur-lined cloth bomber hats, civilian knitted woollen caps and military commando caps of various colours were used in the winter.

 Cloth or fabric hoods with eye holes, rib-knit single-slit, two-hole or three-hole balaclavas, and dark green plastic or cloth face masks attached to field caps were worn by KRF militiamen to conceal identity.

 Footwear

-Standard footwear in the KRF consisted of black leather combat boots, which initially came from Lebanese Army stocks or were provided by Israel, complemented by high-top Pataugas khaki or olive green canvas-and-rubber patrol boots.
+Standard footwear in the KRF consisted of black leather combat boots, the US Army M-1967 model with DMS "ripple" pattern rubber sole and the French Army "Rangers" BM65 (French: Rangers de l'Armée Française BM65) with double-buckle ankle cuff, which initially came from Lebanese Army stocks or were provided by Israel, complemented by high-top Pataugas khaki or olive green canvas-and-rubber patrol boots.
 Several models of civilian sneakers or "trainers" and "chucks", black Beatle boots, black or brown leather laced low shoes, boat shoes and loafers were also used by KRF militiamen.